davidebreso/dosutils/readme.md

 - `third_party/eatmem` contains a copy of TifaWARE EATMEM, written by George A. Theall.
 It is in the public domain.

 - `third_party/ucr_stdlib` contains a copy of the UCR Standard Library for 80x86 Assembly Language Programmers.
-Written By Randall Hyde and others, it is in the public domain.
+Written by Randall Hyde and others, it is in the public domain.